Profitability ratios: types, formulas and how to use

 Why it matters

-ROIC shows which assets or projects deliver strong returns, so you can focus future investment on what works best.
+ROIC reveals which assets or projects deliver strong returns.
+Use this insight to focus future investment on what works best and build on your successes.

 Formula for calculating return on invested capital ratio